-If you are filing a joint petition-paper or electronic-be sure to have your spouse sign the petition.
-It is important that each signature on a paper petition be an original signature (and not a copy).
-For electronic petition signature requirements, refer to the DAWSON FAQs.
+Lastly, sign your name on the line for signature of petitioner.
+If you are filing a joint petition, be sure to have your spouse sign the petition as well.
+It is important that each signature be an original signature (and not a copy).
 Fill in your address and phone number on the lines provided.
-If the petition is a joint petition, provide your spouse's address and phone number.
+If the petition is a joint petition, your spouse must provide his or her address and phone number.